respu/gcomb/README.rst

 =====

-gcomb is a minimal C++11/14 framework of orthogonal components for creating omposable, low overhead, and type safe generators in a combinator/continuation passing style.
+gcomb is a minimal C++11/14 framework of orthogonal components for creating composable, low overhead, and type safe generators in a combinator/continuation passing style.

 By default the primitives assume generators produce infinitely many terms, but